Simon-Cheek/startup/Notes.md

 - Use 'git checkout' to peruse previous commits, and configure one to be the HEAD if you'd like to revert to that version
 - Fix merge conflicts by pulling from GitHub (merge) and then clarify conflicting lines in VSCode

-## Assignment 2: Launching an AWS Instance:
+## Assignment 2: Launching an AWS Instance

 - EC2 Instance creates a web server that can be accessed via SSH command
 - Key Value Pair (security) is needed to access the server (which is Linux)